“From earth and sea and sun, from night, the stars, from day, the trees, the hills, from my own soul, from these I think”

 Jefferies himself wrote, in his Notebooks of 1883: “We must begin again like the Caveman.
 No knowledge at present of use since it does not help.
 We must destroy the idea of our knowing anything.
 We must fully acknowledge that we know nothing and begin again”.
 (15)

-Video link: Experimental group reading of Jefferies’ The Story of My Heart (1hr 19 mins)
+Video links: Richard Jefferies, by Chris Hare (18 mins).
+Experimental group reading of Jefferies’ The Story of My Heart (1hr 19 mins)

 Audio link: Radio play about Richard Jefferies (43 mins)